-The Growth Fund and the Income Fund, in which the Fund invests, seeks to invest consistent with social-witness principles established by the General Assembly of the Presbyterian Church (U.S.A.) (the "Presbyterian Principles"), as reflected in Guidelines put forth by the Committee on Mission Responsibility Through Investing.
+The Growth Fund and the Income Fund, in which the Fund invests, seeks to invest consistent with the Presbyterian Principles.
 The Fund seeks to avoid investing in companies involved in tobacco, alcohol and gambling, along with for-profit prisons, and some companies related to weapons production, antipersonnel land mines, handguns and assault weapons.
 In addition, at times a company involved in serious human rights violations may also be screened out of the Fund.
 The Fund may also screen companies when deemed appropriate to implement the Presbyterian Principles.

 The success of the Fund's investment strategy depends on the allocation of assets among the Growth Fund and the Income Fund and the performance of the Growth Fund and the Income Fund.
-In managing the Fund, SEI Investments Management Corporation ("SIMC", or "the Adviser") may be incorrect in assessing market conditions, investment outlooks, and risk/reward characteristics of equity and fixed income securities.
+In managing the Fund, SEI Investments Management Corporation ("SIMC" or "the Adviser") may be incorrect in assessing market conditions, investment outlooks, and risk/reward characteristics of equity and fixed income securities.
 In addition, the methodology by which SIMC allocates the Fund's assets among the Growth Fund and the Income Fund may not achieve desired results and may cause the Fund to lose money or underperform other comparable mutual funds.
 The principal risks of the Fund as a result of its investments in the Growth Fund and the Income Fund are set forth below.